International Frequently Asked Questions

 Get answers to questions about becoming an international student at Purdue Global.

-You don’t have to take the SAT, GMAT, LSAT or GRE to be considered for admission at Purdue Global.
+You don’t need to take the SAT, GMAT, LSAT, or GRE to be considered for admission at Purdue Global.

 The TOEFL must have been taken within the past two years.

 What is the definition of a full-time student?

 Full-Time 12 credit hours per term 8 credit hours per term 4 credit hours per term Three-Quarter-Time 9 credit hours per term 6 credit hours per term 3 credit hours per term Half-Time 6 credit hours per term 4 credit hours per term 2 credit hours per ter